First a quick note! There was a major price increase in late 2023.

 This tourist pass is ultimately designed for foreigners to be able to get around quickly and efficiently and save some money over buying individual train tickets.

-If you’re trying to cover a lot of ground in Japan on the classic Japan route over a short period of time, that’s when you’ll really want to start looking into whether or not the JR pass is worth it for you.
+If you’re trying to cover a lot of ground in Japan on the classic Japan golden route over a short period of time, that’s when you’ll really want to start looking into whether or not the JR pass is worth it for you.

 It’s most ideal for people who are interested in taking the super fast trains in Japan – the shinkansen bullet trains.